KyrosKrane/BuyEmAll/readme.txt

 The amount you can enter is limited by:

 - The amount of free space in your bags.
-Partial stacks are included in this calculation, as are specialty bags (e.g. free slots in enchanting bags will be only be counted towards your free space if you are buying an essence, dust, or shard)
+Partial stacks are included in this calculation, as are specialty bags (e.g. free slots in enchanting bags will be only be counted towards your free space if you are buying an essence, dust, or shard).

 - The amount you can afford.

-- The number available from the vendor (for limited stock items).
+- The amount available from the vendor (for limited stock items).

 A breakdown of these numbers is included in the Max button's tooltip.